-The materials for Grade 5 Wonders is reflective of an asset-based approach and supports multilingual learners to use their experiences, linguistic and cultural backgrounds across lessons, units, and the course of study.
+The materials for Grade 3 Wonders is reflective of an asset-based approach and supports multilingual learners to use their experiences, linguistic and cultural backgrounds across lessons, units, and the course of study.
 The scope and sequence included with the materials provides evidence of this inclusion.
-The additional student reads include books that explore and discuss topics related to culture and experiences; some of the titles include Dancing the Flamenco, No Place Like Home, and Flying Home.
+The additional student reads include books that explore and discuss topics related to culture and experiences.
+Some of the titles available include The Culture Fair and Peter's Powwow Dance.
 The resource library also contains a supplemental resource, Newcomer Cards, that has pictures of different items as well as the name of the item to go with the picture.
-This helps the multilingual student make the connection between the home and target language.
+This resource helps the multilingual student make the connection between the home and target language.

 The materials provide opportunities and supports for students to expand what they can do with language to communicate information, ideas, concepts and engage in disciplinary practices necessary for academic success across lessons, units, and the course of study.
-This is evident in many of the resources available for teachers and students which includes differentiated instruction, scaffolds, language objectives, and various topics and themes exist to support students as they progress through each unit and lesson.
+This is evident in many of the resources available for teachers and students: differentiated instruction, scaffolds, language objectives, and various topics and themes exist to support students as they progress through each unit and lesson.